Muhrutochka/data-engineering-zoomcamp-project/README.md

 The project follows a typical data pipeline for processing and analyzing data.
 The pipeline consists of the following steps:

-1. **Data Collection**: Raw data is collected from NCAA and Sports Reference and stored in GCS.
+1. **Data Collection**: Raw data is collected from BigQuery public NCAA dataset and stored in GCS.
 2. **Data Transformation**: dbt is used to clean, transform, and model the data for analysis.
 3. **Data Loading**: The transformed data is loaded into BigQuery for analysis.
 4. **Data Analysis**: SQL queries are used to analyze the data and extract insights.